Welcome To

 Research

-1. Understanding the dynamics of water-energy systems, both independently and as an interconnected nexus, at regional and global scales.
+2. System Dynamics and Water-Energy Nexus: Understanding the dynamics of hydrosystems, both independently and as an interconnected nexus with energy systems, at regional and global scales.

-A key focus of Hisham's research involves translating findings into impactful practices, aiming to catalyze societal change.
+A key focus of HD Lab research involves translating findings into impactful practices, aiming to inform decision-making and catalyze societal change.
 Inspired by research challenges in developing nations, Hisham introduced his vision for “Global Equity in Scientific Research” (GESR), drawing its essence from the Arabic word for “bridge”.
 The GESR vision is grounded in the firm belief that every individual, regardless of background, should have equal access and meaningful participation in the global scientific research.

-Hisham's efforts to support GESR vision are centered around capacity building at three levels of practice: academia, stakeholders and policy makers, and the public.
-As part of Hisham's commitment to capacity building, Hisham actively engages in diverse outreach and Public Relations (PR) activities.
+HD's efforts to support GESR vision are centered around capacity building at three levels of practice: academia, stakeholders and policy makers, and the public.
+As part of HD's commitment to capacity building, Hisham actively engages in diverse outreach and public engagement activities.

 Teaching

-Hisham’s Teaching Philosophy is anchored on the SCOPE values [Supportive, Conciseness, Organized, Practicability, and Engaging], and reflects a dedication to cultivating an active learning environment, fostering interdisciplinary courses, and promoting inclusive education.
+Hisham’s Teaching Philosophy is anchored on the SCOPE values (Supportive, Conciseness, Organized, Practicability, and Engaging) and reflects a dedication to cultivating an active learning environment, fostering interdisciplinary courses, and promoting inclusive education.
+His diverse teaching experiences across multiple institutions have strengthened his pedagogical skills and enabled him to effectively teach a wide range of courses in Hydrology, Hydraulics, and Water Resources Engineering.

 • Water Resources Capstone Design (2017-2020)